 Become more employable

-Continually developing your skills whilst you are at Plymouth University will only make you more employable.
+Continually developing your skills whilst you are at University of Plymouth will only make you more employable.
 There are many types of activities you can get involved with which will improve your CV, such as business challenges, volunteering projects and relevant work experience.
 To demonstrate your motivation and enthusiasm for this sector, engaging with professional organisations and employers will help you when you come to apply for graduate positions.
 If the course offers an optional placement year, we recommend it highly, but you can also try to secure short-term placements during the summer holidays by making the most of the networking opportunities available to you while you’re studying.

 Skills you’ll develop during this course include: